moqui/HiveMind/WikiSpace/DEMO.md

 * all upcoming tasks/requests list (all projects, clients, users, etc); filter by date range, other filter/sort
 * recent activity list (comments, tasks created/updated, requests created/updated, other?)
 * do both on same screen?

-* add reports
-    * time entries by user and team for time periods (month, week)
-    * estimated remaining time by project, task/subtask, team, user
-    * task aging (by priority, then by created date)

 ## HiveMind Requests